 For a description of the SSA Retirement Insurance Program, go to: Retirement Benefits

 This dataset provides the overall cumulative number of elapsed days (including processing time for transit, medical determinations, and SSA quality review) from the date of filing through the date payment is made or the denial notice is issued for all reconsideration claims that require a medical determination.
 The data includes annual processing time for fiscal years 2014 and later.

 The average processing time is the total number of days to process all reconsideration disability claims requiring a medical determination divided by the total number of reconsideration disability claims requiring a medical determination that we process during a particular fiscal year.

 We electronically collect elapsed time in days for every disability reconsideration case processed.
 We currently use our business intelligence capabilities to present the data that is in our data stores.

-Field B: Average Processing (elapsed) time in days for reconsideration disability claims, including combined initial Title II disability and Title XVI blind/disabled determinations, excluding technical denials, for the fiscal year.
+Average Processing Time (days): The average processing (elapsed) time in days for reconsideration disability claims, including combined initial Title II disability and Title XVI blind/disabled determinations, excluding technical denials, for the FY.